 Can I change my “calories out”?

-Yes — through daily movement, building muscle, and not dieting so hard that your body suppresses expenditure.
+Yes — through daily movement, building lean body mass, and not dieting so aggressively that your body suppresses expenditure.
 These are real, controllable levers.
+Daily steps and strength training are the two highest-ROI ones for most adults.

 Why isn’t exercise enough on its own?